The WEDEMEYERs of Eastern Australia, Chapter 3

 On 27 Sep 1862 when GHL was 37, he married Elizabeth DAVIS, daughter of John DAVIS & Ellen CREEVY, in "House of Mr WEDEMEYER", Gayndah.
 Elizabeth was born in 1839 in Mullingar, Co.
 Westmeath, Ireland.
 Details of her story are given in the next chapter

-On 29 Sep 1869 and 1 Jan 1871, GHL purchased 165 acres of leasehold fronting the Burnett River with an annual rental of £18/3/6d and spent £261/3/- in improvements up to 188.
+From 29 Sep 1869 to 1 Jan 1871, GHL purchased 165 acres of leasehold i) fronting the Burnett River with an annual rental of £18/3/6d and spent £261/3/- in improvements up to 1880.
 The photo at the top of this page shows that land such as GHL's is now used for citrus orchards and are irrigated from the river level, which is raised by weirs.The position of his farm is highlighted and arrowed in that photo, while the photo beneath shows the tranquillity of the Burnett River next to his property.

 There were many letters written by GHL about this leasehold to the Minister for Lands.